cymo93/JourneyBoard/docs/FEATURE_SPECIFICATIONS.md

     9. The user can click a "Delete" button to delete the trip (owners) or leave the trip (collaborators).
     10. The user can click on a location card (but not its buttons) to navigate to the detailed location planning page.
     11. The user can click "Find Hotels" to search for accommodation in each location.
+    12. Sample trips show special delete dialog with clear messaging about their status.

 -   **User Acceptance Criteria (UAC)**:
     -   ✅ The page correctly loads and displays data for the specified `tripId`.